Leapsight/babel/doc/babel.md

 </code></pre>
 <br />

-Schedules the creation of an index collection using Reliable.
+Schedules the creation of an empty index collection using Reliable.
-Fails if the collection already existed
+Fails if the collection already exists.

+The collection will be stored in Riak KV under the bucket type configured for the application option `index_collection_bucket_type`, bucket name resulting from concatenating the value of `BucketPrefix` to the suffix `/ index_collection` and the key will be the value of `Name`.

 > This function needs to be called within a workflow functional object, see [`workflow/1`](#workflow-1).